 Repurposing a Foam Mattress for Custom Pet Bed Inserts

 If you are DIYing, foam can be cut relatively neatly using with a kitchen bread knife and some patience.
 Since this post was originally shared, I’ve used the mattress hack (literally) to make all sorts of different cushions, including a DIY custom fitted window seat.
 See the widow seat cushion post for some step-by-step photos of measuring and cutting the foam.
 I’ve also joined scrap foam using hot glue to make inserts with offcuts.
 It requires some patience and is best with a snug cover, just in case, but works surprisingly well!
-There is a joined insert in one of our current dog beds.
+There is a joined insert in one of our new/current homemade dog beds.

 Naked Foam Inserts vs. Cased Form Insert Cushions